Interests & Risks

 • Have regular conversations about games they are playing and the opponents they play against in the games.

-• Ensure your teen understands they can talk to you about anything online that makes them feel uncomfortable without fear of losing Internet or gaming privileges.
+• Ensure your teen understands they can talk to you about anything online that makes them feel uncomfortable without fear of losing internet or gaming privileges.

-Video-sharing sites
+Video-sharing platforms

 • Review where and how to report inappropriate content found on the site.